Mayumi Ogawa

-Mayumi Ogawa (小川眞由美) is a Japanese actress.
+Mayumi Ogawa (小川眞由美) was a Japanese actress.
 She won the award for best supporting actress at the 3rd Japan Academy Prize and at the 4th Hochi Film Award for Vengeance Is Mine and The Three Undelivered Letters.

 In 2008, Ogawa got ordained as a Shingon Buddhist nun.
 In an interview with J-Cast News, she mentioned that during her tonsure ceremony, only one strand of hair was pulled out.
-She remains involved in the entertainment industry.
+Ogawa remained involved in the entertainment industry in later life.

+Ogawa died from coronary artery disease on March 26, 2026, at the age of 86.
+Her death was not announced publicly until August 9.